cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/software-engineering-vcs.md

 prefers to follow fashion or focus on perceived career-value.
 If you insist on gaining experience in `git` then just join one of the many open-source projects out there that are using `git`.

+## Summary

+While I am talking above about `git` it is not the tool, but the version control model, that is at the heart of my issue with the current state of affairs. `git` just happened to conquer the whole distributed versions control market and tools that had some user base in the past like
+[Mercurial](https://en.wikipedia.org/wiki/Mercurial) have been marginalized.
+Especially, for in-house software engineering projects, I advocate to at least review the reasoning in [Why Google Stores Billions of Lines of Code in a Single Repository](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext) and base your choice on hard headed engineering reasons.
+If you care about productivity then you will care about [accidental vs. essential complexity](http://curtclifton.net/papers/MoseleyMarks06a.pdf) and you will want to squeeze accidental complexity out of your project.